theupdateframework/taps/candidate-snapshot-merkle-tap.md

 metadata to proceed with the update.

-For additional rollback protection, the client may download previous versions of the snapshot Merkle metadata for the given target file.
+For additional rollback protection, the client may download previous versions of the snapshot Merkle metadata for the given targets metadata file.
 After verifying these files, the client should compare the version information in the previous Merkle trees to the information in the current Merkle tree to ensure that the version numbers have never decreased.
 In order to allow for fast forward attack